linonetwo/fragmented-regex/README.md

 - Handle obstacle that blocks parsing
 - Generate example for visual debugging
 - Tells why it doesn't match
+- Parser looks like an example that it will match

 ## Design Philosophy